 Some reviewers have complained about a handle bias in the weight but that isn’t really an issue.
 Fatigue shouldn’t be a problem when using a folder anyway – knives like this are light enough that weight bias isn’t an important factor, and in any case, it’s not that far out of balance.

 Blade: Looking at the blade you can tell right away it’s a Spyderco.
 The cutting edge is a fraction over three inches long and has slightly more belly than most Spydercos; it also has a full flat grind, so it takes an extremely good edge.
 The blade material is S30V, one of the most popular stainless steels.

-It gives excellent purchase, even if you’re wearing gloves, and of course it’s just as easy to use with either hand.
-Once it’s out a new compression lock holds it in place.
-This really is incredibly strong; a substantial tab locks into the tank, and the chances of it ever failing are basically zero.
+It gives excellent purchase, even if you’re wearing gloves, and of course, it’s just as easy to use with either hand.
+Once it’s out the Spyderco compression lock holds it in place.
+This really an incredibly strong compression; a substantial tab locks into the tank, and the chances of it ever failing are basically zero.
 The lockup is extremely positive, too; there’s no movement in the blade at all.

 Carriage: This knife also offers some good carriage options.
 It comes with a large belt clip, held on by three screws.
 The handle has four sets of tapped holes to let you fit the clip for tip-up or down carry on both sides.

-There’s also a lanyard hole at the butt end, and this has been enlarged from the Paramilitary.
-It’s now big enough to easily take two thicknesses of 550 cord, and has a sturdy steel liner to eliminate wear on the handle.
+There’s also a large lanyard at the butt end, and this has been enlarged from the Paramilitary.
+It’s now big enough to easily take two thicknesses of 550 cord and has a stainless steel liners to eliminate wear on the handle.